-The primary cause of seborrheic keratoses is unknown.
+The primary cause of keratoses is unknown.
 In most patients, irritation may occur due to its elevated nature, but generally, it doesn't itch or cause discomfort.
 When wearing tight clothes, this may worsen the condition so try to avoid clothes that rub against the raised skin lesions.
-Accidently scratching, scraping, or puncturing seborrheic keratoses can feel uncomfortable and may cause it to bleed.
-In most cases, the seborrheic keratoses appear somewhat elevated, but they can also look and feel flat.
-The pigment of seborrheic keratoses varies from black, brown, tan, yellow, or white.
+Accidently scratching, scraping, or puncturing keratoses can feel uncomfortable and may cause it to bleed.
+In most cases, the keratosis appear somewhat elevated, but they can also look and feel flat.
+The pigment of keratoses varies from black, brown, tan, yellow, or white.
 The texture of these skin lesions also vary from rough to scab-like or may have a scaly texture.

 A seborrheic keratosis usually looks like a wart-like lesion.
 Seborrheic keratosis most commonly grows on the face, chest, shoulders, or the back of your body.
 You may develop just one lesion or a cluster.
 A seborrheic keratosis can: